AGGRESSIVE ADVOCACY. UNPARALLELED SERVICE.

 How to File a Complaint With the SEC

 The U.S. economy has moved in recent decades from a manufacturing focus to a finance focus.
-More than ever, Americans are participating in the stock market and using investing as a tool to accumulate funds for major purchases, education and life’s other big expenses.
+More than ever, Americans are participating in the stock market and using investing as a tool to accumulate funds for major purchases, education, and life’s other big expenses.
 Because of this economic shift, the functions of the Securities and Exchange Commission (SEC) are more important than ever.
 The SEC’s mission is to protect investors and maintain fair and orderly markets.
-By allowing investors to report fraud and other misconduct by investment professionals is one of the many ways in which the SEC works toward its goals.
+By allowing investors to report fraud and other misconduct by investment professionals, the SEC complaint process is one of the many ways in which the SEC works toward its goals.

-As part of protecting investors, the SEC oversees the key participants in the investment world, including securities brokers, broker-dealer firms and investment advisors.
-If you believe you have been defrauded or otherwise harmed by an investment professional, you may be able to report the misconduct to the SEC for a comprehensive investigation.
+As part of protecting investors, the SEC oversees the key participants in the investment world, including securities brokers, broker-dealer firms, and investment advisors.
+If you believe you have been defrauded or otherwise harmed by an investment professional, you may be able to report the misconduct by filing a SEC complaint for a comprehensive investigation.

 Filing a Complaint With the SEC